carsonschildt/PatrolAssist/README.md

 - Explore the App: Familiarize yourself with the app's features, such as the Real-Time Updates, Digital Incident Reporting, Equipment Tracking, Communication Platform, and Patrol Planning.

-- Customize Settings: Tailor the app to your specific needs and preferences by configuring the settings, such as the default view, notification preferences, and personalized interface.
+- Customize Settings: Tailor the app to your specific needs and preferences by configuring the settings, such as the default view, and personalized interface.

 - Start Your Patrol: Once you've completed the setup, you're ready to start your patrol and use the app to assist you in your everyday tasks.